wikimedia/eslint-plugin-no-jquery/README.md

 ## 📖 Rules

-Where rules are included in the configs `slim`, `all` or `deprecated-X.X` it is indicated below.
+Where rules are included in the configs `recommended`, `slim`, `all` or `deprecated-X.X` it is indicated below.
 Where rules are included with options this is indicated with a `†`.
 * [`no-jquery/no-ajax`](docs/rules/no-ajax.md) `slim`, `all`
 * [`no-jquery/no-ajax-events`](docs/rules/no-ajax-events.md) `slim`
 * [`no-jquery/no-and-self`](docs/rules/no-and-self.md) `1.8`